hamvocke/hamvocke.github.io/_drafts/testing_java_microservices.md

 comments: true
 ---

-In my [previous post](/blog/testing_microservices/) I gave a round-trip over what it means to test microservices.
-We discussed the concept of the test pyramid and found out that you should write different types of automated tests to come up with a reliable and effective test suite.
+In my [previous post](/blog/testing_microservices/) I give a round-trip of what it means to test microservices.
+We looked at the test pyramid and found out that you should write different types of automated tests to come up with a reliable and effective test suite.

-While the previous post was a little more abstract, explaining concepts and high-level approaches, this post will be more hands on.
-We will explore how we can implement the concepts we discussed before.
+While the previous post was more abstract this post will be more hands on and include code, lots of code.
+We will explore how we can implement the concepts discussed before.
 The technology of choice for this post will be **Java** with **Spring Boot** as the application framework.

-This post will show you tools and libraries that help you implement the different types of tests we discussed in the previous post.
-Some of these can be used independently of Spring Boot.
-As long as you're using Java you can use these libraries in your codebase -- regardless of the application framework you're using.
-One of the things I like most about Spring Boot is that it bundles some clever testing mechanisms that support you in writing maintainable and readable tests for your application.
-So even if you're not using Spring Boot for your application this post might give you some insights.
+Most of the tools and libraries outlined here work for Java in general and don't require you to use Spring Boot at all.
+A few of them are test helpers specific to Spring Boot.
+Even if you don't use Spring Boot for your application there will be a lot to learn for you.

+{% include table_of_contents.html %}

 ## Tools and Libraries We'll Look at
+This post will demonstrate several tools and libraries that help us implement automated tests.
+The most important ones are:

   * [**JUnit**](http://junit.org) as our test runner
   * [**Mockito**](http://site.mockito.org/) for mocking dependencies
   * [**Wiremock**](http://wiremock.org/) for stubbing out third-party services